peer-base/peer-pad/README.md

   <a href="https://travis-ci.org/ipfs-shipyard/peerpad"><img src="https://img.shields.io/travis/ipfs-shipyard/peerpad/master.svg?style=flat-square" /></a>
 </p>

-PeerPad is a decentralized editor that allows concurrent writing of text.
+[PeerPad](https://peerpad.net/) is a decentralized editor that allows concurrent writing of text.
 Besides making live changes to a given document, it allows read-only nodes to follow the changes in real-time.
 It also allows you to publish a self-contained snapshot of the document to IPFS.

+**Test it live at https://peerpad.net**

 # 🔓 PeerPad is experimental software.
 It hasn't been audited, and as such shouldn't be used to create or share sensitive information.